Does it often feel like you’re spinning your wheels in your business or the sales area you’re leading?

 To get unstuck first requires understanding the five levels of Constructive Development Theory, how to lead people at each stage, and knowing how you accelerate their journey through each level of maturity (toward the most effective levels, four and five).

-The first three stages (the first stage is not relevant to this discussion) can be thought of as an outside-in understanding of the world influenced by external forces and circumstances and often lacking in the desire and behavior around ownership and taking responsibility.
-Moving your team as quickly through this stage as possible will not only grow yourself and them, but also the business (while accelerating the journey is possible, it will still take a great amount of time to move people forward).
+The first three stages (the first is irrelevant to this discussion) can be thought of as an outside-in understanding of the world influenced by external forces and circumstances and often lacking in the desire and behavior around ownership and taking responsibility.
+Moving your team as quickly through this stage as possible will not only grow yourself and them but also the business (while accelerating the journey is possible, it will still take a great amount of time to move people forward).

 At some point we face the challenging reality (often known as a mid-life transition, or crisis if it goes poorly) that these external forces and what we’ve been taught don’t fully teach and equip us for the difficulties we now face.
 We must reconcile contradictions and challenges we’re not prepared to handle.
 By embracing this for ourselves, we author our destiny in the world we operate (we’re no longer a victim of circumstances).
 We become dramatically more effective at what we do and establish our own way to effectively operate in the world.
 You want to move into this level four as a leader in your business, guide your team towards it, and hire into it (when the finances are available to do so) for top-tier performance.